AllenInstitute/AllenSDK/doc_template/index.rst

 The Database also contains two classes of models trained on this data set: perisomatic biophysical models produced using the NEURON simulator and generalized leaky integrate and fire models (GLIFs) produced using custom python code provided with this toolkit.

-The Allen SDK provides sample code demonstrating how to download neuronal model parameters from the Allen Brain Atlas API and run your own simulations using stimuli from the Allen Cell Types Database or custom current injections.
+The Allen SDK provides sample code demonstrating how to download neuronal model parameters from the Allen Brain Atlas API and run your own simulations using stimuli from the Allen Cell Types Database or custom current injections:

+    * :doc:`single_cell_biophysical_script`
+    * :doc:`glif_models`

 ....